AmmarOkran/pwlidar-cloud/README.md

 # pwlidar-cloud
-Library for processing LiDAR data in ibm cloud
+Library for processing LiDAR data in the ibm cloud